When building an OpenMC model, there are several parameters that affect the convergence:

 print("--> indicates batch which satisfies method.
 DOES NOT necessarily indicate a converged fission source.")

 .
-Below are shown example images of the Shannon entropy and plots.
+Below are shown example images of the Shannon entropy and k plots.
 If a method to detect convergence of the fission source is supplied (the default is none), then the script will report whether the chosen metric succeeded or not.
 Note, there could be various factors affecting whether the metric succeeded or not, and based on user choices, it is possible for a metric to succeed when more batches or more particles per batch are truly needed.
 These metrics should be considered along side inspection of the plots of the Shannon Entropy, which typically takes longer than the eigenvalue to converge.
 Having a converged fission source is important so that when the active batches begin tallying, there is no contamination from the source's initial guess impacting the tallies.

 Cell Discretization